 In an ongoing effort to make STI testing more accessible and convenient, Concordia Health Services is offering a special testing clinic!
-Drop-in the EV-atrium to get up-to-date: it's quick, easy and important.
+Drop-by and get up-to-date: it's quick, easy and important.

 If you're sexually active, regular STI testing is an important part of taking care of your overall health.

 As many clinics paused routine testing during pandemic measures, you're likely due for routine testing!